Scientific Committee

 Thierry Wendling

-He is a an anthropology researcher at the CNRS, the French National Center for Scientific Research.
-He is the co-director of LAHIC (IIAC, CNRS-EHESS).
-He also co-directs the journal Ethnographiques.org, of which he is one of the founders.
+Thierry Wendling is an ethnologist and researcher at the CNRS.
+He is the Co-Director of LAHIC (IIAC, CNRS-EHESS).
+He is co-director of the journal Ethnographiques.org, of which he is a founder.

 -